josephcheel/Pong-Game/README.md

 * **Node.js & npm** – Required for package management and running a local development server.
 * **Three.js** – The core library for 3D rendering (installed via npm or CDN).
 * **A modern web browser** – Such as Chrome or Firefox, with WebGL support

+Use make help to chekc the commands availeable, there are two the Development section and the Dockerized section

+- This means you can run `make` followed by one of the listed commands to perform specific actions related to your project.

+## Build Instructions
+> Compilation is managed through the Makefile rules.

+### **DOCKERIZED DEPLOY**
+These commands are for managing the application using Docker:

+- **`make up`** – Starts the application using Docker (this is the default command if no other option is specified).
+- **`make down`** – Stops the application running in Docker.
+- **`make re`** – Restarts the application in Docker (useful if you need to restart without rebuilding the image).
+- **`make re-img`** – Restarts the application in Docker, but also rebuilds the Docker image, ensuring that any changes are applied.
+- **`make clean-cache`** – Cleans the Docker cache, useful for freeing up space or clearing outdated images.

+### **DEVELOPMENT DEPLOY**
+These commands are for running the application in a local development environment:

+- **`make app-dev`** – Starts the application in development mode, typically with features like hot reloading or debug logging enabled.
+- **`make clean-app-dev`** – Cleans the application's dependencies, likely removing node_modules or similar build artifacts to ensure a fresh start for development.